 Electronic cigarettes run on batteries and serve as nicotine inhalers.
 Smokers use such devices to change the traditional use of cigarettes.
 However, if you are planning to quit smoking, this might not be an effective measure.
 Vapour products and electronic cigarettes do not contain tobacco.
 Thus, it is somewhat difficult to classify them under tobacco use.

-The cost of a health insurance policy will go up if you are a smoker.
+The cost of a will go up if you are a smoker.
 There are several reasons why you will have to pay more premium if you smoke.
 Some of the serious illness that you may face for smoking are as follows:

 - Respiratory illness and complications